kubernetes-retired/kubefed/docs/servicedns-with-externaldns.md

 The above diagram illustrates MCSDNS.
 A typical MCSDNS workflow consists of:

 1. Creating `FederatedDeployment` and `FederatedService` objects.
-The Federation sync controller propagates the corresponding objects to target clusters.
+The KubeFed sync controller propagates the corresponding objects to target clusters.
 2. Creating a `Domain` object that associates a DNS zone and authoritative name server for the federation.
 3. Creating a `ServiceDNSRecord` object that identifies the intended domain name and other optional resource